cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 |  	| People clicking the County map in Dashboard are redirected to status but are looking for a map.
 [P1] [P1] [P1--already have a ticket] 	| Make this link go directly to the map on the Blueprint page by A) an anchor link or B) moving the map to the top of the Blueprint page.<br>Alternatively, since the map is now on the State Dashboard, we could have a single link called "view all state and county data" 	|  	|
 |  	| Tests are perceived as a metric that could be useful for business owners by increasing their confidence in reopening P2 [Don't do] 	| Consider providing information regarding test numbers per county 	|  	|

+### Impact

+This research helped the agency hired to design the homepage understand how users experience the page.
+The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design.

 ## Links to other documents: